KumarAmrit30/autoassist-backend/README.md

 # AutoAssist Backend API

-A comprehensive backend API for AutoAssist Car Marketplace built with Node.js, Express.js, and PostgreSQL.
+A comprehensive backend API for AutoAssist Car Marketplace built with Node.js, Express.js, and MongoDB Atlas.

+## 🚨 **MIGRATED TO MONGODB ATLAS**

+This application has been fully migrated from PostgreSQL to MongoDB Atlas.
+See [MIGRATION_GUIDE.md](./MIGRATION_GUIDE.md) for detailed migration information.

 ## 🚀 Features